beachu23/Pick-Ban-Analysis/README.md

 Additionally, I transformed all my variables with MCA, a dimensionality reduction technique for categorical variables.
 I did this by OneHotEncoding my variables, subtracting the column-wise mean, then applying SVD.
 I found the dimensions that would let me keep around 95% of the variance in the original dataset.

 I originally stuck with my KNN Classifier, tuning its hyperparameters to give me the best result.
+I got a final accuracy of **0.535**.

 <iframe
   src="assets/grid_search_heatmap.html"